top of page

 C: End your day with something light/funny.
 Sleep is an early casualty of overwhelm - if the last thing you consume before bed makes you smile, it releases melatonin which regulates healthy sleep and increases your chance of getting some restorative zzzz's.

-Try not to give it up too easily.
+Be careful not to give it up too easily.

 0 comments